House Price Watch

 100 most expensive houses in Claxby with Moorby

-In the charming area of Claxby with Moorby, part of East Lindsey, the real estate market has seen a fascinating range of house prices.
-The most expensive home sold for an impressive £600,000 in 2021, while the least expensive was just £52,500.
-Since 1995, there have been 13 sales, with the latest occurring in 2024.
-Interestingly, 10 of these houses are located on the same street: B1183, Back Lane, Highgate Lane.
+In the charming area of Claxby with Moorby, part of East Lindsey, the housing market has seen a range of prices.
+The most expensive house sold for £600,000 in 2021, while the least expensive fetched £52,500.
+Notably, 10 of the houses on the list are located on the same street, B1183, Back Lane, Highgate Lane.
+Since 1995, there have been 13 sales in the area, with the latest sale occurring in 2024.

 Sold in April 2021